 “Small enough to be friendly”

-Carts: Although you won’t find what you might typically think of as “fast food” in New Haven, there are plenty of ways to get food fast.
-“Carts” are food stands on wheels serving anything from burritos to salad to Thai and Indian food, and you can find clusters of them on Prospect St., near the Medical school, and up and down Elm and York street.
+Carts: Food stands on wheels serving everything from burritos to salad to Thai and Indian food.
+Find clusters of them on Prospect Street, near the School of Medicine, and up and down Elm and York Streets.

 Downside Watson: A specialty at Ashley’s Ice Cream on York Street: seven scoops of ice cream, nine different toppings, and two bananas served in a Frisbee.